watson-developer-cloud/assistant-with-discovery/README.md

 [![Build Status](https://travis-ci.org/watson-developer-cloud/conversation-enhanced.svg?branch=master)](http://travis-ci.org/watson-developer-cloud/conversation-enhanced)

-This application demonstrates the combination of the [Conversation](http://www.ibm.com/watson/developercloud/doc/conversation/index.shtml) and [Retrieve and Rank](http://www.ibm.com/watson/developercloud/doc/retrieve-rank/#overview) services.
+This application demonstrates the combination of the [Conversation](http://www.ibm.com/watson/developercloud/doc/conversation/index.shtml) and [Discovery](http://www.ibm.com/watson/developercloud/doc/discovery/#overview) services.
 First, users pose questions to the Conversation service.
-If Conversation is not able to confidently answer, Conversation Enhanced executes a call to Retrieve and Rank to provide the user with a list of helpful answers.
+If Conversation is not able to confidently answer, Conversation Enhanced executes a call to Discovery to provide the user with a list of helpful answers.

 <b>Either way you deploy this app, you must have a Bluemix account and run some steps within Bluemix.</b>